What days do you walk?

 When does the Auckland Free Walking Tour start?

-Our walk departs the meeting spot promptly at 10am—and we’re walking rain or shine.
-Arrive a few minutes before 10am to ensure you leave enough time to locate your friendly guide.
+Our walk departs the meeting spot promptly at 10am daily and 2pm Thursday-Sunday.
+Arrive a few minutes before the departure time to ensure you leave enough time to locate your friendly guide.

 How long is the Auckland Free Walking Tour?